conexaoazul/documentation/content/applications/websites/ecommerce/checkout.rst

    an online catalog but cannot share prices publicly (e.g., to offer custom or variable pricing).

 To display the :guilabel:`Contact Us` button and a note saying `Not Available For Sale` , you need to :ref:`hide your prices <ecommerce/prices/hide-prices>` on your product page.
+When the customer clicks the :guilabel:`Contact Us` button, they are redirected to the contact form where the :guilabel:`Subject` field is already auto-filled with the requested product's name.

 .. image:: checkout/cart-contact-us.png
    :alt: Contact us button on product page